0cjs/sedoc/ee/6502/README.md

 #### Instruction Set Notes

+- SP always points to free byte below head of stack.
+- JSR stacks last byte of its instruction; RTS adds one to stacked address before returning.
+RTI does not add one.
 - ROL/ROR always rotate through carry.
-- SP always points to free byte below head of stack.
 - `BRK` [increments PC by 2][brk-pc2] before pushing it; append filler byte if continuing after unless assembler does this automatically.
   Sets I flag, only CMOS versions also clear D flag.